 For full ingredients list, see recipe card at the bottom of the page.

 - rolled oats - I like to use quick oats in this recipe.
-If you're using the large flake oats, pulse them a few times in the food processor first to break them down a little.
+If you're using the old-fashioned oats, pulse them a few times in the food processor first to break them down a little.
+If you don't break the down, the texture will results in more chewy apple oatmeal cookies.

 - pecan - you can substitute walnuts in these cookies for a delicious change

-- apples - I used Honey Crisp apples or you can use your favourite baking apple such as Granny Smith, Golden Delicious.
+- apples - I used Honey Crisp apples or you can use your favourite baking apple such as Granny Smith apples and Golden Delicious.
+We prefer them diced and tested them with grated apples as well which were tasty but we preferred to dice the apples.

 - butter - soften butter at room temperature before starting the recipe.

-- eggs - should be at room temperature.
+- eggs - large eggs should be at room temperature.
 Take them out of the refrigerator 30 to 60 minutes before starting the recipe.

 Add in eggs and vanilla and mix until they're completely mixed into the batter.

-In a small bowl, combine all dry ingredients and the finely chopped pecans.
+In a small bowl or medium bowl, combine all dry ingredients and the finely chopped pecans.

-Gradually, add the dry ingredients to the butter mixture, mixing on low speed.
+Gradually, add the dry ingredients to the wet ingredients, mixing on low speed.

 Next stir in the rolled oats on low speed, scraping down the sides of the bowl often.